SimpliRoute/simpliroute-sdk-node/README.md

 ## simpliroute-sdk

-[SimpliRoute](http://simpliroute.com) API SDK  for **NodeJS - JavaScript - TypeScript**, aiming to provide a easy way to integrate your Application with SimpliRoute very easy.
+[SimpliRoute](http://simpliroute.com) API SDK for **NodeJS - JavaScript - TypeScript**, aiming to simplify the integration of your application with SimpliRoute.

 ### Installation